Dina-Hosny/ChainCare/README.md

 ## Features

 This system provides a whole medical history of the patient since the subscribing to it, also a professional history for doctors and lab doctors.
-The generated data are stored automatically in electronic records forms ledgers by a blockchain platform which makes it secured and well managed. the users will be able to leverage their medical data to power many applications and services.
+The generated data are stored automatically in electronic records forms ledgers by a blockchain platform which makes it secured and well managed.
+The users will be able to leverage their medical data to power many applications and services.

 - Critical information is stored significantly in End-to-End encrypted records using BlockChain -Ethereum- that makes it difficult or impossible to change, or hack.